The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 \subsection{Test particle at rest}

 Consider a test particle at rest, with electric charge $q$.

-When the interaction is instantaneous, as in classical Newtonian physics, the direction of the force $\vec{F}$ is along the line connecting the two particles.
+When the interaction is instantaneous, as in classical Newtonian physics, the direction of the force $\vec{F}$ is along the straight line connecting the two particles.
 Let this also be the direction of the $x$ axis of our reference frame.
-Without loss of generality we can assume that both particles have a positive $x$ coordinate, with the test particle being farther away from the origin.
-We can also assume that $Q > 0$ and $q < 0$, such that the electrostatic force is attractive.
-This situation is represented graphically in Fig. 1 (a), where the test particle is at $P$, the source particle is at $W$, and the segment $PW$ has length $R$.
+Without loss of generality we assume that both particles have a positive $x$ coordinate, with the test particle being farther away from the origin.
+We also assume that $Q > 0$ and $q < 0$, such that the electrostatic force is attractive.
+This situation is represented graphically in Figure \ref{fig:fig1} (a), where the test particle is at $A$, the source particle is at $M$, and the segment $AM$ has length $R$.

-When the interaction is retarded, the direction of the four-force $\mathbf{F} = (\vec{F}, 0)$ no longer matches the direction of the line connecting the two particles.
-This situation is represented graphically in Fig. 1 (b), where the test particle is at $P$, the retarded source particle is at $M$, and the segment $PM$ has null length.
+When the interaction is retarded, and the 3D Euclidean space is embedded into the 4D Minkowski space, the direction of the four-force $\mathbf{F} = (\vec{F}, 0)$ no longer matches the direction of the straight line connecting the two particles.
+This situation is represented graphically in Figure \ref{fig:fig1} (b), where the test particle is at $A$, the retarded source particle is at $C$, and the segment $AC$ has null length.
 The mismatch between the two directions is very puzzling.

-When the interaction is time symmetric, the retarded and the advanced four-forces could point towards their corresponding source particle, and thus have the correct intuitive direction.
-By postulate (Postulate I) \cite{galeriuAAAD} we assume that this indeed happens.
-As seen from Fig. \ref{fig:fig1} (c), due to the symmetry of this configuration under a time inversion operation, the retarded $\mathbf{F}_{ret}$ and the advanced $\mathbf{F}_{adv}$ four-forces must be the mirror image of each other.
+When the interaction is time symmetric, the retarded and the advanced four-forces could point towards their corresponding source particles, and thus have the correct intuitive direction.
+By postulate (Postulate I) we assume that this indeed happens \cite{galeriuAAAD}.
+As seen from Figure \ref{fig:fig1} (c), due to the symmetry of this configuration under a time inversion operation, the retarded $\mathbf{F}_{ret}$ and the advanced $\mathbf{F}_{adv}$ four-forces must be the mirror image of each other.

 The spatial (real) components add together, but the temporal (imaginary) components cancel each other.
-The resultant four-force
+The resultant electrostatic four-force

-matches the standard well known expression.
+matches the standard expression.
 The total four-force $\mathbf{F}$ is orthogonal to the four-velocity of the test particle, even though the individual retarded and advanced four-forces are not.
-This situation is represented graphically in Fig. 1 (c), where the test particle is at $P$, the retarded source particle is at $M$, and the advanced source particle is at $N$.
+This situation is represented graphically in Figure \ref{fig:fig1} (c), where the test particle is at $A$, the retarded source particle is at $C$, and the advanced source particle is at $E$.